vfhwang/victorhwang.co-old/about.md

 {:class="portrait"}
 ![Victor Hwang]({{ "/assets/images/about/victorPortrait.png"}})
 Hello, I’m Victor.
-Right now I’m one of the lead product designers at Farewill, where we’re working to change the way people think about death.
+Right now I’m one of the lead product designers at Farewill, where we’re working to change the way people deal with death.

 I aim to promote the use of design and research as a better way to understand and tackle complex problems.